opf/typed_dag/README.md

     add_foreign_key :edges, :nodes, column: :from_id
     add_foreign_key :edges, :nodes, column: :to_id

+    # give the index a custom name to avoid running into length limitation when having a couple of columns
+    # in the index
     add_index :edges, [:hierarchy, :reference], name: `index_on_type_columns`
+    add_index :edges, :count, where: 'count = 0'
   end
 ```

-the table can also have additional columns.
+The table can also have additional columns.
 They will not interfere with TypedDag.

 Which indices to use will depend on the data added but having an index over all the type columns is a good start.
+A partial index on count speeds up deleting edges while also being very lightweight to maintain.

-There are no requirements for the node's table.
+There are no requirements on the node's table.

-When migrating from an different library, the details of course depend on the library used.
+When migrating from a different library, the details of course depend on the library used.
 If it is one of the many having a `parent_id` column on the node table, one would first have to create the edge table as outlined above and then add a SQL statement like this:

 ```
   ActiveRecord::Base.connection.execute <<-SQL